SophieH93/letsgetquizzicle/README.md

 **Font:** [Roboto](https://fonts.google.com/specimen/Roboto?query=ROBOTO&selection.family=Roboto#standard-styles) for the **body** and [Anton](https://fonts.google.com/specimen/Anton?query=ANTON) for **H1** headings.
 These fonts where choosen from [Google Fonts](https://fonts.google.com/).
-I initally chose Anton first for the heading and Google Fonts recommended Roboro as it's complimentary font.
+I initally chose Anton first for the heading and Google Fonts recommended Roboto as it's complimentary font.

 **Colors:**
+As I wanted to create a game suitable for both gender's, I need to decide on nutual colors for the game.
+[Color Picker](https://htmlcolorcodes.com/color-picker/) allowed me to choose shades of **blue, purple and pink**.
 Background Color - **F0F0FB**
 Font Color - **#2A2AA0**
 Text shadow with color **#FF0000** is used for the headings.